proudnhello/CMPM121Final/README.md

 Our team's plan didn't change too, too much from the original.
 The concept of a Design lead was interesting because we all had pretty much equal involvement with the design, especially considering most of the design was figured out already with the software requirements.
 It'll surely change as we get further into the project, so we'll see how the Design Lead role works later.
 As for the Tools and Engine roles, Moore and Ethan figured out a lot of foundation for how the project would be set up, while Arjun, Igor, and Eric implemented a lot of features on top of the existing foundation.
 Tools and Engine Lead didn't feel very appropriate for describing any of our duties, in fact our roles felt most similar to front-end and back-end developers.
 We imagine this division of labor will likely continue as the code foundation must be expanded and new features must be implemented.

 Our tools/engines have not changed at all really.
 We used C# in Godot with VSCode as the IDE and will still try to swap to C++ if it seems like it'll be a smooth transition.

+# Devlog Entry - 11/27/24
+## How we satisfied the software requirements
+### F0 Requirements
+The F0 requirements were satisfied in the same ways as our last devlog.
+Players can move a character on a 5x5 grid using the WASD keys.
+Players start with a set number of each type of seed and can reap/slow on the grid cell they are standing on.
+Players can progress time by clicking a button, changing each cell's water and sun levels.
+Each plant on a grid cell is unique and grows based on rules specific to that plant type.
+The win condition is still harvesting 3 of each kind of plant.

+### F1 Requirements
+- F1.A:
+#### insert Data layout explanation and diagram here
+- F1.B: We satisfied this requirement by adding save and load buttons to the game scene.
+When clicked, players can choose between three save files to write their save to.
+After saving, players can use the load button to go back to that save file, reverting their changes no matter how much progress they have made since then.
+This also allows players to easily swap between save files at any point in their gameplay.
+- F1.C: This requirement was satisfied with the addition of an autosave function to the ActionTracker class.
+The autosave function is called after any major action taken by a player (progressing time, planting a seed, or harvesting), and provides players with a safety net in case their game crashes before they can save.
+Players cannot overwrite the autosave save file, which maintains the security provided by that feature.
+When players start the game, they are prompted to either start a new game or load previously saved data (either from an autosave or from a player-chosen save file).
+- F1.D: Players are presented with undo and redo buttons, which allow them to undo or redo any major action (progressing time, planting a seed, or harvesting).
+Players can undo indefinitely (until the start of gameplay), even from loaded save files.
+Players can also redo as many undos as are present in the stack, allowing them to redo anything they may have un-done on accident (even if they saved after undoing).

+## Reflection
+As the project has progressed, we have found that many of our design choices are emergent from the requirements present in the assignments.
+As a result, we have continued to feel that our original role descriptions were not as accurate as they should be.
+Ethan and Moore continued to work on lower-level functionality that worked closely with engine-specific tools and functions, while Arjun, Igor, and Eric continued to build off of this foundation.
+For example, after the ActionTracker class was built to make the undo/redo system possible, Igor, Eric, and Arjun utilized that foundation to implement the multiple save file and autosave functionality.
+We all continued to work closely together in terms of design, allowing us all to offer input regarding specific implementation choices (like how exactly we would track major player actions and when those would be stored).
+We did choose to add a title screen to our game that allows players to view a quick tutorial that explains controls and the goal of the game, which gives players more clarity regarding their goals and what the gameplay entails.